HRPHX11-Front-End/Schools/README.md

     👯 Clone this repo to your local machine using https://github.com/joanaz/HireDot2.git

 Step 2:
+  Enter 'npm run build' in the root directory to launch webpack!

+Step 3:
   Enter 'npm run seed' in the root directory to re-seed the databse!

 Step 3: